apache/logging-log4j2/src/site/markdown/manual/migration.md

 ## Migrating from Log4j 1.x to 2.x
 [Log4j 1.x](http://logging.apache.org/log4j/1.2/) has
-[reached End of Life](https://blogs.apache.org/foundation/entry/apache_logging_services_project_announces) and is no longer supported.
+[reached End of Life](https://blogs.apache.org/foundation/entry/apache_logging_services_project_announces) in 2015 and is no longer supported.

 This page explains how to migrate applications or libraries currently using the Log4j 1.x API to use Log4j v2 as their main logging framework.